CapTechMobile/SiriBanker/blog.md

 * View account information
 * Make transfers

 There are two ways to integrate with Siri, via `INIntent` and `NSUserActivity`.
-Intents allow the user to perform actions with opening the app.
+Intents allow the user to perform actions without opening the app.
 User Activity navigates the user to a particular place in the app.

 ### Intents